3 Top Tips for a Stand-Out Cornell Essay 2024-2025

 College of Human Ecology

-How have your related experiences influenced your decision to apply to the College of Human Ecology (CHE)?
-How will your choice of major impact your goals and plans for the future?
-Your response should show us that your interests and aspirations align with CHE and your choice of major.
+How has your decision to apply to the College of Human Ecology (CHE) been shaped and informed by your related experiences?
+How will what you learn through CHE and your chosen major impact your goals and plans for the future?
+Your response should demonstrate how your interests and aspirations align with CHE’s programs and mission.
 (Refer to our essay application tips before you begin.)
+(650 word limit)

 This essay prompt gives you lots of room for creativity.
 That being said, heed this caveat: don't get carried away in stating your grandiose mission for solving the world's problems.
 As with the other essay prompts, specificity is key.